ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-and-configure-aoag/setup-and-configure-aoag.md

   ![](./images/msql-mgmtstudio-dbbackupconfirm.png " ")
 You may now **proceed to the next lab**.

-##  Task 2: Enable Always On feature for Node1 Database Engine and configure the SQL Engine services to run with Domain Users.
+##  Task 2: Enable the Always On feature for Node1 Database Engine and configure the SQL Engine services to run with Domain Users.

-1. From the task bar click search button and search for **SQL Server 2019 Configuration Manager** and click on SQL Server 2019 Configuration Manager app.
+1. From the Windows taskbar, click the search button and search for **SQL Server 2019 Configuration Manager** and click on SQL Server 2019 Configuration Manager app.

   ![](./images/mssql-configmanager-search.png " ")

-2. Right click on database Engine **SQL Server (MSSQLSERVER)**, and then click on **Properties**
+2. Right-click on database Engine **SQL Server (MSSQLSERVER)**, and then click on **Properties**

   ![](./images/mssql-configmanager-dbservices.png " ")

-3. Click on **Always on Avilablity Groups** and select the check box **Enable Always on Availablity Groups**, and then click on Apply.
+3. Click on **Always on Availability Groups** and select the check box **Enable Always on Availability Groups**, and then click on Apply.

   ![](./images/mssql-configmanager-dbservices-properties.png " ")
-4. The following **Warning** message will apper on the screen, and then click on **OK**.
+4. The following **Warning** message will appear on the screen, and then click on **OK**.

   ![](./images/mssql-configmanager-warring.png " ")

 5. Finally click on **OK** to apply the changes.

   ![](./images/mssql-configmanager-apply.png " ")
-6. To apply the changes we need to restart the SQL Engine, Right click on database Engine **SQL Server (MSSQLSERVER)**, and then click Restart.
+6. To apply the changes we need to restart the SQL Engine, Right-click on database Engine **SQL Server (MSSQLSERVER)**, and then click Restart.

   ![](./images/ms-sql-restart.png " ")
-7. To create the SQL service domain service account: From the task bar click search button and search for run, once the run command opens type **dsa.msc** to open the Active Directory users and computer, and then click on **users**
+7. To create the SQL service domain service account: From the taskbar click the search button and search for the run command, once the run command opens type **dsa.msc** to open the Active Directory users and computer, and then click on **users**

   ![](./images/windows-command-dsa.png " ")